Giopet/dapp-NFT-minting/README.md

 There are many different [wallets](https://www.ethereum.org/en/wallets/find-wallet/) available for Ethereum.
 These wallets sometimes specialize in one thing or another, they might be an actual browser, a plugin, or an app.

 There are networks on Metamask that you can use for testing: https://metamask.io/ -> Login -> Settings -> Networks On Metamask plugin you can show the network you are on and you can change it for testing reasons.
-Metamask plugin -> Ethereum Mainnet -> Show/Hide test networks -> Show test networks (ON)
+Metamask plugin -> Ethereum Mainnet -> Show/Hide test networks -> Show test networks (ON).

 ![image](https://user-images.githubusercontent.com/53083156/225154760-9495b0eb-5ece-4960-9a5c-1a87c905a3aa.png)